coding404life/innoloft-challenge/README.md

+# Innoloft frontend Challenge

+This is my solution for the frontend coding challenge

+# Setup
+- Make sure yarn is installed
+- install dependencies "yarn install"
+- Run the project "yarn dev" for development
+- "yarn build" && "yarn preview" for production view
+- Install the "Moesif CORS" Chrome extension to solve the CORS issue and turn it on

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.